CoalaWeb/jquery-html5cvm/README.md

 # HTML5 Custom Validation Messages

 HTML5 form validation error messages are supplied by the browser but with this simple jQuery plugin you can customize them to your hearts content.
-A couple of good examples of when you might want to use this plug would be for translating the messages or to bring the browser messages into line with your server-side messages.
+A couple of good examples of when you might want to do this could be for translation purposes or to bring them into line with your server-side messages.

-You can define which form you would like to add your custom messages to and you also have several options on how to assign the messages themselves.
+You can define which form you would like to add your custom messages to as well as several options on how to assign the messages themselves.

 ## Quick Start

-1. Grab a copy of **jquery.html5cvm.js**
+1. Grab a copy

-2. Included the **jquery.html5cvm.js** script on your page.
+2. Included the plugin on your page like this.

         <script type="text/JavaScript" src="path/to/jquery.html5cvm.js" />